Lesterpaintstheworld/terminal-velocity/consolidation_strategy.md

 ### Conclusion
 This strategy will help streamline the narrative and enhance clarity while maintaining the integrity of the story.

+### Implementation Steps
+- Review identified duplicates and determine the best approach for merging.
+- Ensure that all relevant information is preserved during the consolidation process.
+- Document the changes made and update all relevant files accordingly.

+### Monitoring and Evaluation
+- Regularly assess the effectiveness of the consolidation process.
+- Adjust strategies as necessary based on feedback and ongoing analysis.

+### Conclusion
+This strategy will help streamline the narrative and enhance clarity while maintaining the integrity of the story.
 # Consolidation Strategy

 ## Objective